dockstore/azul/.github/ISSUE_TEMPLATE/vpn_certificate_renewals.md

 ---
 name: Renew server and client VPN certificates
-about: Issue template for the quarterly renewals of VPN certificates
+about: Issue template for the quarterly renewal of all VPN certificates
 title: Renew VPN server and client certificates
 labels: -,infra,orange
 type: Task